 The state of California is famous for many places, including Los Angeles, San Francisco, and its fantastic beaches.
 It is perhaps, however, Yosemite National Park that trumps everything and stands as the most impressive site in California.
-Which is why Yosemite National Park tours from San Francisco are so popular among those visiting the state of California.
+This is why a day trip to Yosemite National Park from San Francisco is so popular among those visiting the state of California.

 Dramatic landscapes, diverse outdoor activities, meadows, granite summits (twice the height of the Empire State Building), unspoiled scenery, and calming lakes are on offer at Yosemite National Park.
 This is a place to lose yourself and witness amazing wonders of the world.

-An unforgettable and life-changing experience, hiking Yosemite’s Half Dome Cables stands up there with one of the best things to do at Yosemite National Park.
+An unforgettable and life-changing experience, hiking expeditions of Yosemite’s Half Dome Cables stands up there with one of the best things to do at Yosemite National Park.
 The trail is around 14 to 16 miles long and is not for the faint-hearted.
-During your ascend, expect to see 900 feet of spectacular waterfalls and panoramic vistas that look so good you won’t believe your own eyes.
+During your ascent, expect to see 900 feet of spectacular waterfalls and panoramic vistas that look so good you won’t believe your own eyes.

 The waterfalls make Yosemite National Park tours from San Francisco so impressive.
 Watch as water pours down in the most picturesque of settings.
 Popular waterfalls at Yosemite include Vernal Fall, Nevada Fall, Bridalveil Fall, and Yosemite Falls.
 The latter is the highest waterfall in the park, dropping a total of 2,425 feet from the top.